harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/confluence.md

 ### Delegate proxy

-If confluence is self-hosted, ensure that you include the base URL `mycompany.atlassian.net` in this section.
-If confluence is hosted in public cloud, skip this section.
+If your Confluence website is self-hosted or has an IP allow-list , ensure that you include the base URL `mycompany.atlassian.net` in the delegate proxy section.
+If your confluence is hosted on public cloud and can be accessed directly using a token, skip this section.
 After adding the host, you can select one or more delegates that have access to the host.
-If you leave the delegate selectors field empty, it is assumed that all delegates in the account have access to the confluence.

 :::note